Get Help With Troublesome Teeth

 If your wisdom teeth have not fully erupted and are "impacted," a surgical wisdom teeth extraction will be needed to remove them.
 In this procedure, your mouth is numbed and cleaned.
-Then, Dr. Colt or Tuttle will create a small incision in the gum tissue near your wisdom tooth.
+Then, your doctor will create a small incision in the gum tissue near your wisdom tooth.

 Through this incision, they will access the impacted tooth and begin to cut it into small pieces.
 Then, the entire tooth will be extracted bit-by-bit until it has been completely removed.
 After this, the site will be disinfected and sutured shut so it can heal.

-Regardless of the type of extraction you get, your healing and aftercare instructions will be similar.
+Regardless of the type of tooth extraction you get, your healing and aftercare instructions will be similar.
 You will need to carefully follow this set of instructions provided by your dentist in order to ensure your mouth heals properly.

 You'll need to do things like eat mostly soft foods for at least a week, avoid using straws or spitting forcefully for 24-48 hours, and avoid heavy exercise for a few days after your treatment.
 It's important to carefully follow the instructions provided to you by your dentist to ensure your mouth heals quickly.